Sheffield Star Newspaper,

 body, to see if it could help people with Secondary

-Lymphoedema, a fluid problem caused by lymph damage.
+Lymphedema, a fluid problem caused by lymph damage.

-Tests showed victims,
+Tests showed

-including patients with venous oedema,
+people, including patients with venous oedema,

 received significant relief in their symptoms.
 But